genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 things up-to-date.
 There are currently more than 3 million sequencing and microarray assays from over 100,000 public datasets indexed in Genestack.

-The Data Browser allows to browse these public datasets, as well as your private data and the data shared with you on Genestack.
+The Data browser allows to browse these public datasets, as well as your private data and the data shared with you on Genestack.
 You can access the Data Browser either from the **Dashboard** or the **Shortcuts menu** on the left-hand side.

 You can search relevant data with **a free-text query**, and you can further filter down datasets by **metadata attributes** using the checkboxes on the left.
-These attributes are generated based on the metadata available for datasets.
+These attributes are generated based on the metadata associated with datasets.
 For instance, you can set the filters "Access", "Method" and "Organism" to "Public", "Whole Exome Sequencing", "Mus musculus", respectively, to filter out publicly accessible data on mice obtained from mouse WES data.